wumbomumbo/BBMrevived/USAGE.md

 You'll need to decompile it with some apktool version; you do not need to decode resources.

-You can decompile my copy of the APK, for simplicity's sake:
+This will be replaced with how to patch soon but, for now you can decompile my copy of the APK, for simplicity's sake:
 [Patched.apk](https://files.catbox.moe/2h04ta.apk)

 The domain name will be `berryinfra.xyz`.
 There are some patches in here that allow you to use Cloudflare as your DNS.